OmriLebo/Beditor/README.md

-# Blueditor
+# Bditor
 Console Based Text Editor For Windows Platform, Written In C.

 # Run
-Run using blueditor.exe from the command-line with a file argument, e.g. blueditor /Users/Omri/Desktop/Myfile.txt<br>
+Run using beditor.exe from the command-line with a file argument, e.g. beditor /Users/Omri/Desktop/Myfile.txt<br>
 once a file is opened, edit it as you wish and press ESC key to exit and save.<br>

 # Screenshots